aDu/meme-search/README.md

 `npm i -S meme-search`

-Currently grabs them from /r/memes subreddit.
+Currently grabs them from /r/dankmemes subreddit (or another subreddit of your choice).
 No API key needed.

 # Usage